medeopolis/collectiveaccess-sitemaps/README.md

 # collectiveaccess-sitemaps

-PHP script generating a sitemap.xml file in Pawtucket's root.
+PHP script for generating a sitemap.xml file in Pawtucket's root.

-Extract informations directly from SQL database for Collections, Objects, Places, Occurrences, Entities.
+In order to do this it extracts information for Collections, Objects, Places, Occurrences, Entities directly from the SQL database.

+1. Edit `sitemap.php`

-1. Edit the file to define parameters for SQL connection.
+  - to define parameters for your SQL database connection.
 You can copy/paste these lines from setup.php file.
-   Edit $absolute_path and $URL_root.
+  - then edit $absolute_path and $URL_root.

 2. Choose your settings for generating the sitemap.xml file.
 Read comments in the file.